 It depends.
 If you are travelling by plane and come from a country that is not visa exempt, you will not be allowed to board a plane to Canada without a valid PR card.
 If you come from a country that is visa exempt, you most likely will not have to show proof of status in Canada to travel to Canada.
 Therefore, you will be able to travel to Canada with an expired PR Card.

 If my PR Card has expired, can’t I just get a visitor visa?

 When your PR Card expires, your status does not.
 This means that you are still considered a permanent resident of Canada despite your card being expired.
 This is a permanent status.
-A visitor visa or Temporary Resident Visa is temporary status.
-In order to obtain temporary status in Canada you will need to first surrender your permanent status – meaning you are no longer a permanent resident of Canada.
-In most cases, this is not a wise decision unless you have no issues with giving up this status and do not have long term goals for Canada.
+A visitor visa or Temporary Resident Visa is a temporary status.
+In order to obtain temporary status in Canada, you will need first to surrender your permanent status – meaning you are no longer a permanent resident of Canada.
+In most cases, this is not a wise decision unless you have no issues with giving up this status and do not have long-term goals for Canada.